baleada/docs/src/prose/logic/classes/Animateable.md

     myProperty: {
       interpolated: 25,
       progress: {
-        time: 0, // Time and animation progress reset to 0 when you reach a keyframe
+        // Time and animation progress reset to 0
+        // when you reach a keyframe
+        time: 0,
         animation: 0,
       },
   },